 - Pet Trainer Insurance

-Did you know that you can incur a $1,000,000 lawsuit for family pet dying at a pet groomer or kennel?
-You've worked hard to build your pet business and your clients rely on your ability to take care of their pets.
+Did you know that you can incur a $1,000,000 lawsuit if a family pet dies at your pet grooming facility or kennel?
+You've worked hard to build your pet business, and your clients rely on your ability to take care of their pets.
 This is why pet care providers can be sued for malpractice.

 What would you do if you were hit with a liability suit for more than your current insurance covered?